-Tutorial: Adding an email alias in Office 365, Exchange or Active-Directory
+๐Ÿ“™ Tutorial: Adding Email alias in Office 365, Exchange or Active-Directory

-There are several ways to add e-mail aliases in Office 365.
-In this blog I will walk through the possibilities of how to add an alias.
+There are several ways to add email aliases to Office 365.
+In this blog, we'll take a look at the different methods by which you can add an alias.

-I then explain how to set an alias in Exchange hybrid, where the identities are known in Active Directory.
-On-premises and synchronised to Azure AD via Azure AD Connect.
+After that, we'll explain how to set up an alias in an Exchangehybrid environment, where the identities are known in the Active Directory.
+These identities are on-premises and are synced with Azure AD via Azure AD Connect.

-Cloud Only means that you have no identities, distribution groups or shared mailboxes synchronised from the local Active Directory server.
+Cloud Only means that you have not synchronized identities, distribution groups or shared mailboxes from the local Active Directory server.

 Add an alias via Exchange Control Panel